gluegun-rs/gluegun/book/src/idl.md

-# The Carcin IDL
+# The GlueGun IDL

-The carcin IDL is available from the `carcin::idl` crate.
+The gluegun IDL is available from the `gluegun::idl` crate.